 Actionable ideas for the busy trader delivered daily right up front

-- Wednesday higher only if ES pivot passed, else lower.
+- Wednesday higher only if ES breaks above its pivot, else lower.

 - Rest of week bias uncertain technically.